-This document was revised in September 08 to incorporate information for new starters.
-It was revised again in February 2010 to incorporate changes to public holidays and annual leave entitlement.
+This document was originally produced in August 2006, revised in September 08 to incorporate information for new starters.
+It was revised again in February 2010 to incorporate changes to public holidays and annual leave entitlement and again in June 2010 to incorporate a statement on Academic Freedom and ratified by CJCNC 17 June 2010.
 It was revised again in March 2011 to incorporate changes to retirement and to provide more detailed terms and conditions and ratified by CJCNC 16 March 2011.
 A further agreed revision was made on 31 October 2012 to include a Privacy Notice for Employees.
 The document was revised again in July 2013 to incorporate changes to Pension Scheme (as a result of auto-enrolment legislation) and the Privacy Notice for Employees was updated.
-Further revisions were made in April 2015, removing references to HTBN in favour of Guaranteed Hours Contracts, and ratified by CJCNC 28 April 2015.

-This document was amended to note that with effect from 1st August 2015, only the first two hours worked above 35 hours will continue to be paid at plain time, rather than the first three.
-This amendment was ratified by CJCNC July 2015.
+Further revisions were made in April 2015, removing references to HTBN in favour of Guaranteed Hours Contracts, and ratified by CJCNC on 28 April 2015.
+This document was amended to note that, with effect from 1st August 2015, only the first two hours worked above 35 hours will continue to be paid at plain time, rather than the first three.
+This amendment was ratified by CJCNC in July 2015.
 Following contracting-out pensions changes, an update was made in May 2016.
-Updates were made to the formatting and web links of this document in January 2017.
+It was revised again in January 2017 to update the definition of Academic Freedom and broken web links.
+In September 2017, 'formal' was added before 'disciplinary or capability procedures' in the increment paragraph.
 In October 2017, a clause on 'other paid employment' and the requirement to comply with information security policies were added and agreed at CJCNC.
-In December 2017, an update was agreed by CJCNC regarding holiday pay for non-contractual overtime/call-outs.
+In December 2017, an update was agreed by CJCNC regarding holiday pay for noncontractual overtime/call-outs.

 In May 2018, the paragraphs regarding Privacy Notice were removed to comply with GDPR regulations.
+In August 2019, the paragraph regarding increment date and progression within grade was amended to clarify the payment of a first increment.
 In April 2020, paragraphs were added regarding closure days, place of work, ongoing right to work, collective agreements, training, pay in lieu of notice and garden leave, and other paid leave and benefits to ensure compliance with new legislation, effective 6 April 2020, regarding written particulars of employment.